Greeks in Azerbaijan: Soviet period

 Another wave of Greek immigration took place in the aftermath of World War I and the establishment of Soviet rule in Baku in 1920.
 By 1923, Azerbaijan's Greek population rose to over 1,000, of which 58 people lived in the pioneer settlement of Mehmana.
 The building of the Greek philanthropic association located on Millionnaya Street (presently Amirov Street) in Baku housed an amateur Greek theatre, a church, a library and a primary school which had 89 students in 1921.
 There was a community football club named Embros.

-Curiously nearly a third of Azerbaijan's Greek population chose to retain foreign citizenship.
+Nearly a third of Azerbaijan's Greek population chose to retain foreign citizenship.
 By 1937, 95% of foreign citizens residing in Azerbaijan were Greeks.
 This factor, as well as the Soviet Union's changing attitude toward its Greek population led to Greeks of Baku being a target of repression and forced relocation.
 In 1937–1938, many members of the community were arrested and some later executed.
 Among the victims was actress Pamphylia Tanailidi.
 By 1939, with the help of the Greek embassy in the USSR, most foreign citizens of Greek origin left Baku for Greece.
 Two more waves of repression resulting in relocation to Central Asia and Siberia targeted Greeks of Azerbaijan with Soviet citizenship and took place in 1942 and 1949 respectively, as part of the Bolshevik campaign of "clearing the Caucasus from the politically untrustworthy elements."